Looking for an answer to your question? Our Frequently Asked Questions cover applying, job posting info, interviewing

 Q6: How do I submit Attachments as part of my application?

-A6: You can attach files to your Candidate Profile (e.g. cover letter, resume, references, transcripts, etc.).
-Once a file is attached, you can overwrite it by attaching a file with exactly the same name and extension.
-You can attach a maximum of 25 files, one at a time.
-The cumulative total of all files cannot exceed 5 megabytes.
+A6: You can attach a maximum of 25 files to your Candidate Profile (e.g. cover letter, resume, references, transcripts, etc.).
+The files cannot exceed 5 megabytes.
 To save space, combine your cover letter and resume into a single Word document.
-The Relevant Files column allows you to select the files that are relevant to a particular job submission.
+The Relevant Files column allows you to specify the files that are relevant to a particular job application.

 Q7: How can I withdraw my application?